gamemanual0/gm0/source/docs/hardware-basics/motor-guide/choosing-motor.rst

 .. caution::
   These motors are fine for most situations, but should not be used for high loads or when the motor could be subject to shock loads.
-  In particular, it is advised that you do not use them for drivetrains unless your robot is very light.
+  In particular, it is advised that you do not use them for drivetrains.

 * goBILDA’s 5201 series spur gearboxes are much cheaper than either REV’s or Andymark’s; whether that’s a good or bad thing is up to you.
   They utilize the rather uncommon (in the FTC world) bullet connection for power.
 However, these are now discontinued.
   The output shaft is a 6mm D-shaft.
-* :term:`REV HD Hex Planetary 40:1 motor <HD Hex Motor>` - This motor
+* :term:`REV HD Hex Planetary <HD Hex Motor>` 40:1 motor - This motor
   comes only in a 40:1 ratio, but does use the same connections (JST VH) as the :term:`REV Expansion <Expansion Hub>` and Control Hub for power which means no adapter cables.
 The output :term:`shaft